TippyTurtle/GeoNamePhotos/README.md

 # GeoNamePhotos

-  This script should rename (move) all images or vidoe files, recursively, to rename them something similar to:
+  This script should rename (move) all images or video files, recursively, to rename them something similar to:
   ~/Pictures/2013-12/United States/2013-12-17 13h27m02s(Silverwood Theme Park-Athol)(p500).jpg

   This scripts gets place names from openstreetmap.org using GPS data in the photo.